swaptacular/swpt_debtors/README.md

   allows you to start as many additional dedicated SMP message processors as necessary, to handle the incoming load.

+* `flush_all`

+  Starts only the worker processes that send outgoing messages to the RabbitMQ broker, and remove the messages from the PostgreSQL database.

 * `flush_configure_accounts`, `flush_prepare_transfers`,
   `flush_finalize_transfers`

-  Starts a process that sends outgoing messages to the RabbitMQ broker, and removes them from the PostgreSQL database.
-These commands allow you to start additional processes, dedicated to the flushing of particular type of messages, to handle the load.
+  Starts additional worker processes that send particular type of outgoing messages to the RabbitMQ broker, and remove the messages from the PostgreSQL database.
+These commands allow you to start processes dedicated to the flushing of particular type of messages.
+(See "FLUSH_PROCESSES" and "FLUSH_PERIOD" environment variables.)

-  The "FLUSH_*message-type*_WAIT" environment variables control the number of seconds to wait between two sequential flushes (default 2).
-For example, configuring "FLUSH_PREPARE_TRANSFERS_WAIT=0.5" will try to flush the outgoing "PrapareTransfer" messages every 0.5 seconds.

 This [docker-compose example](../master/docker-compose-all.yml) shows how to use the generated docker images, along with the PostgerSQL